12 Things to Know Before You Buy a Christmas Tree, According to Sellers

 The industry isn't as quaint as you think.

-Sure, a lot of Christmas tree farms are family-run, but that doesn't mean they're not part of a booming, big business industry.
-Christmas tree farms employ roughly 100,000 people across all 50 states, selling between 25 and 30 million trees, and creating a $2 billion dollar live tree industry in America.
+Sure, a lot of Christmas tree farms are small and family-run, but that doesn't mean they're not part of a booming, big business industry.
+According to the NCTA, Christmas tree farms employ roughly 100,000 people across all 50 states, selling between 25 and 30 million trees—creating quite a large live tree industry in America.